ISEAGE-ISU/ncdc-2015-anomalies/Are We Running Out Of Crypto/description.md

 # Are We Running Out of Crypto?
 We received the following encoded message.
 Submit the decoded message.
+Partial points will be awarded if you describe how it was encrypted.

 Du qzou ov uvz evos, vx pnzaw wvtp,
 Jipao Hlxjr vc Ciaxbp axq Pxjwaxq!
 Osao L satp waevzi'q